AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/backing-recovering-emc-documentum-repository.md

 **Create a backup device**

-1. Create a new directory on the EMC Documentum server and share the folder by giving full rights to all users.
+1. Create a directory on the EMC Documentum server and share the folder by giving full rights to all users.
 1. Start EMC NetWorker Administrator and click Media Management &gt; Devices.
 1. Right-click Devices and select Create.
 1. Enter the following values and click OK: